sonic-net/SONiC/doc/mgmt/Management Framework.md

 Key features:

 * Go language.
-* YANG to REDIS and vice-versa data translation is handled by Transformer [Dell to fill in].
+* YANG to REDIS and vice-versa data translation is handled by Transformer.
+In order to facilitate data translation, the developer needs to provide just the YANG file for the data model.
 * The processing of data is taken care by App module
 	* App consumes/produces YANG data through [YGOT](https://github.com/openconfig/ygot) structures.
 	* Framework provides Go language APIs for REDIS DB access.
 APIs are similar to existing python APIs defined in sonic-py-swsssdk repo.
 	* For read operation
 		* App receives the YANG path to read
-		* App should read appropriate REDIS entries for the above path using Transformer [Dell to fill in]
+		* App should read appropriate REDIS entries for the above path using reference from Transformer
-		* App should construct the ygot tree structure from the DB data using Transformer [Dell to fill in]
+		* App should return the YGOT tree structure translated from the DB data using Transformer
 	* For write operations
 		* App receives the target YANG path and data as ygot tree
-		* App translates the ygot tree data into appropriate REDIS calls using Transformer [Dell to fill in]
+		* App translates the ygot tree data into appropriate REDIS calls using reference from Transformer
-		* Translation Framework takes care of transaction - write everything or none [Dell to fill in]
+		* Translation Framework takes care of DB transactions - write everything or none
 * REST server provides a test UI for quick UT of translation app.
 This UI lists all REST APIs for a YANG and provide option to try them out.
 REST server invokes Translation Apps.
 * Spytest automation integration can make use of direct REST calls or CLI (which also makes use of REST internally - step#5).
 Framework generates REST client SDK to facilitate direct REST calls.